 Carilion Clinic and Virginia Tech serve as the primary providers of SEL practice sites.
 Specific SEL sites and rotations are subject to vary each year depending on preceptor and site availability.
 The Assistant Director and SEL Coordinator from Carilion Clinic will assume responsibility for assigning students to sites and preceptors based on availability, student professional development goals, and other logistical considerations.
 While the program will make every effort to assign sites based on professional development goals and interests, scheduling preferences for any given site cannot be guaranteed.
 Students may be expected to drive up to 100 minutes to a given SEL site and no more than 100 miles.
 All SEL sites must have an active affiliation agreement on file before the start of a given rotation, and affiliation agreements will be updated on an annual basis, as needed.
-The SEL Coordinator will be in charge of managing all SEL sites associated with Virginia Tech and outside of the Carilion Clinic system.
+The SEL Coordinator will be in charge of managing all SEL sites within the Carilion Clinic system, while the Assistant Director will be in charge of managing all SEL sites associated with Virginia Tech and outside of the Carilion Clinic system.
 SEL sites will be evaluated on a yearly basis for their adequacy and appropriateness for meeting student learning needs based on the quality of experience provided, and preceptor and student feedback.